cisagov/Malcolm/README.md

 ![Cross-segment traffic in Connections](./docs/images/screenshots/moloch_connections_segments.png)

 #### <a name="ApplyMapping"></a>Applying mapping changes
 When changes are made to either `cidr-map.txt` or `host-map.txt`, Malcolm's Logstash container must be restarted.
-The easiest way to do this is to restart malcolm via `restart.sh` (see [Stopping and restarting Malcolm](#StopAndRestart)).
+The easiest way to do this is to restart malcolm via `restart` (see [Stopping and restarting Malcolm](#StopAndRestart)).

 ## <a name="Curator"></a>Elasticsearch index curation